silintzir/questions-ydkjs/CODE EXAMPLES.md

 	console.log (foo.count); // 0 !!!!
 WTF?

 #### Misconception 2: `this`, when used inside a function, refers to the function's lexical scope.
-There is no way to use `this` in order to create bridges between different lexical scopes or to lookup something up in a lexical scope.
+There is no way to use `this` in order to create bridges between different lexical scopes or to lookup something up in an enclosing lexical scope.
 It is simply not possible.

 	function foo() {
 		var a = 2;